How Healthcare Marketing is Evolving

 Providers Competing for Patients are Investing in Strategies, Technology

 TV advertising offers some degree of targeting, but the audience for traditional TV has been shrinking steadily over the past few years.
-With billboards and television ads losing impact, operators of healthcare practices and boutique hospitals have begun investing in new ways of reaching potential patients.
+With billboards and television ads losing impact, operators of healthcare practices, hospitals, and healthcare networks have begun investing in new ways of reaching potential patients.
+Here are some key considerations as you begin to develop your institution’s marketing strategy.

 Digital Marketing Campaigns for Healthcare